Fordham, Norfolk: Governance

+The village's national constituency is South West Norfolk which has been represented by Labour's Terry Jermy MP since 2024.

-War memorial
+War Memorial

 Fordham shares a war memorial with the nearby villages of Denver, Ryston and Bexwell.
 The memorial takes the form of a stone cross atop an octagonal plinth, located on Denver's village green.
-The memorial lists the following Fordham men who died during the First World War:
+The memorial lists the following men who died during the First World War: